-To be eligible for an award, students must carry out a scientific investigation or design and construct a working model of an innovative device or application, observing the following conditions:
+To be eligible for an award, students must carry out an investigation or design and construct an invention, innovative device or an ICT application, observing the following conditions:

-1. All Scientific Investigation entries must be submitted online before midnight, Friday 25th August, 2017.
+1. All Investigations entries must be submitted online before midnight, Wednesday 9th September, 2020.
 Projects received after this time will have their eligibility for a prize decided by STANSW Council.
 Teachers are encouraged to submit projects early so uploading and internet issues do not result in a student project missing the deadline.

-2. Each component of a Scientific Investigation (e.g. report and logbook) must be uploaded as a separate PDF on the online registration system.
+2. Each component of an Investigation (e.g. report and logbook/folio) must be uploaded as a separate PDF on the online registration system.
 Every effort must be made to compress file sizes and a Young Scientist dropbox will be available for files that are too large.

-4. Students entering both a innovation and a scientific investigation must submit each component as a separate entry, following the specified rules for each category.
+5. Students entering both an innovation and an investigation must submit each component as a separate entry, following the specified rules for each category.

-8. There is now no limit on the number of entries a school can submit, however, schools are encouraged to conduct their own preliminary judging and send in projects that are appropriate for state-level judging.
+12. There is no limit on the number of entries a school can submit.
+Schools are strongly encouraged to conduct their own preliminary judging and only send in projects that are appropriate for state-level judging.

 17. Documentation should be submitted outlining all phases of the investigation or innovation process, showing when research was conducted and when experimentation or data collection began.
 This will form part of the logbook (investigations) or folio (innovations).